alan-lam/RenameScript/README.md

 # RenameScript

-A Windows batch script that goes through all files in the current directory and replaces all spaces with periods.
+A Windows batch script that goes through all files and/or folders in the current directory and renames them based on user input.